A mobile app feature for Chase Mobile Banking.

 Pencil and paper, Sketch, Adobe Illustrator, InVision

-This was a passion project and was not contracted by J. P. Morgan Chase.
+As a design exercise, I added features to the existing Chase mobile application.
+This project and was not contracted by J. P. Morgan Chase.

 Chase, owned by JP Morgan, has the mission to empower customers’ lives by creating engaged, lifelong relationships.

 They have put a lot of effort in the past on providing the most relevant products for their customers, but now they want to go beyond and not just provide these products, but also tools to help them manage money better.

 To start with, they want to focus on their mobile app.
 The latest studies show a continual increase of mobile usage for banking, which is significantly above desktop usage.
 Younger generations, such as Millennials, expect to be able to do everything on-the-go.
 1 in 3 Millennials are open to switching banks within the next 90 days, stating that they just don’t see any differences between banks.
 They are so disassociated with the traditional banking system that most of them believe that innovation will come from outside the industry.
 Furthermore, 73% would be more interested in new financial services from Google, Apple, Amazon, PayPal, or Square than from their own nationwide bank.

 According to the Consumer Federation of America, 71% of American households are involved in very light financial planning, such as basic budgeting and saving goals.
 The average debt of a household is $16,000 for those without a mortgage, and $132,500 for those with.
 Another sobering fact is the average credit score for Millennials is below 621 whereas the average credit score for those 50 and older is considered fair or higher.